Softcomputing-KU/MAD_GAN_TF2/README.md

 MAD-GAN is a refined version of GAN-AD at _[Anomaly Detection with Generative Adversarial Networks for Multivariate Time Series](https://arxiv.org/pdf/1809.04758.pdf)_ The code can be found at https://github.com/LiDan456/GAN-AD

-(We are still working on this topic, will upload the completed version later...)

 ## Quickstart